kaby76/Trash/readme.md

 [![Build](https://github.com/kaby76/Domemtech.Trash/workflows/CI/badge.svg)](https://github.com/kaby76/Domemtech.Trash/actions?query=workflow%3ACI)

-Trash is a collection of command-line tools to support the analysis and editing of grammars and parse tree data with Antlr4.
-The toolkit can generate a parser application for an Antlr4 grammar for targets in C++, C#, Dart, Go, Java, JavaScript, PHP, or Python3.
+Trash is a collection of command-line tools to analyze and transform Antlr parse trees and grammars.
+The toolkit can generate a parser application for an Antlr4 grammar for any target and any OS.

-The toolkit supports operations on parse trees including grammars themselves as they are represented as parse trees.
-Parse trees from one app in the toolkit can be passed to another, using standard input and output, which allows for very complicated refactorings.
+The toolkit is designed around a JSON representation of parse trees and command-line tools that read, modify, and write parse trees, which can be chained together to form complex refactorings.

 Each app in `Trash` is implemented as a [Dotnet Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) console application, and can be used on Windows, Linux, or Mac.
 No prerequisites are required other than installing the